shahina-code/D-13C_Analysis_MIT_Accelerator/README.md

 # D+13C_Analysis_MIT_Accelerator
-This repository contains datafiles and codes required for cross-section data for D+13C reaction
+This repository contains datafiles and codes required for cross-section data analysis for D+13C reaction